Author: Pastor Jason Gilbert | Menomonie

 Certainly, church participation, discipleship classes, fellowship with Christians, serving others, giving charitably, reaching out to those around us, and overseas missions endeavors are all good.
 But none of those things promise to keep us to the end.
 In reality, they are just the externals of our faith.

 What is inside is the seed, the word of God, implanted in our hearts.
 That is what matters.
 Without it, there is no lasting spiritual life.
-Without it, nothing else we do can survive the tests of time.
+Without it, nothing we do will survive the tests of time.
 The only thing that will endure forever is the word of God.

 Is the word of God in us?
 Are we nurturing it?
 Are we providing for it?
 Are we prioritizing it?
 Are we delighting in it?
 Do we meditate on His word?
 How often?
 With what focus?
 For how long?
 To what extent?
 Are we getting our sustenance from His testimonies?
 Are we receiving our directions from His precepts?
 If not, perhaps it is time to repent, and to renew our delight in God’s word.
 Perhaps it is time to turn again to God’s word, and to meditate on it, that we might be “like a tree planted by the rivers of water, that brings forth its fruit in its season, whose leaf also shall not wither.”